-Companies that sponsor highpotential employees in the Global Executive MBA program see immediate and continuing returns on their investment.
+Companies that sponsor highpotential employees in the Executive Master of Science in Management of Technology program see immediate and continuing returns on their investment.
 Hundreds of companies, from large international organizations to small start-ups, continue to send their top-tier talent to Georgia Tech.